Standard terms and conditions of service

 Customer shall defend, indemnify, and hold harmless W.A. from and against all claims, damages, fines, losses, liabilities, and expenses (including reasonable attorneys’ fees) arising out of or relating to prohibited or non-conforming materials placed in any container or equipment by Customer or its agents, except to the extent caused solely by the gross negligence or willful misconduct of W.A.

-2. Customer Responsibilities and Liability and Indemnity.
-All containers, compactors, and other equipment furnished by W.A. (collectively, the “Equipment”) shall, while located on Customer’s premises or otherwise in Customer’s possession or control, be deemed under the exclusive care, custody, and control of Customer.
+4. Definition of Equipment.
+The term “Equipment” includes all containers, dumpsters, compactors, balers, tanks, accessories, and other equipment furnished by W.A.
+All Equipment shall, while located on Customer’s premises or otherwise in Customer’s possession or control, be deemed under the exclusive care, custody, and control of Customer.
 Customer shall be responsible for maintaining the Equipment in the same condition as delivered, reasonable wear and tear excepted, and for ensuring safe, unobstructed, and lawful access for service.

 Customer shall not overload the Equipment by weight or volume, move or relocate the Equipment, modify or alter the Equipment, or use the Equipment for any purpose other than its intended use without W.A.’s prior written consent.